Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-If you love takeout style Chinese food, this veggie egg roll recipe is for you.
-Plant based egg rolls are just as delicious as regular ones.
-The only difference is the wrapper has no egg, and the vegetable filling has no meat, but trust me when I say – you won’t miss either!
-Homemade veggie egg rolls are easy to make.
-They just require some prep work.
-The veggies are finely diced and shredded so they can nestle into the wrapper for rolling.
+Plant-based egg rolls are just as delicious as regular ones.
+The only difference is that the wrapper has no egg, and the vegetable filling has no meat, but trust me when I say you won’t miss either!

-Technically, vegetarian egg rolls are appetizers, but I love them for a light lunch.
-Pair them with cucumber salad or fried rice for a delicious vegan meal!
-One of my favorite things about vegan egg rolls is how well they freeze.
-You can double this recipe and then freeze half of them for later.
-Sometimes I want a homemade egg roll without any of the work!
+Great For Meal Prep: One of my favorite things about vegan egg rolls is how well they freeze.
+You can double this recipe and then freeze half of it for later.
+It’s nice to be able to enjoy homemade egg rolls without any of the work!

 Latest Recipe Video!